Vertebral Compression Fractures

 Individualized Patient Care

-Osteoporosis is the most common cause of compression fractures.
+Osteoporosis is the most common cause of compression fractures and occurs in millions of people in the United States.
 Osteoporosis is a condition in which bones become weakened with age due to losing calcium and other minerals.

 Pressure on the spinal cord from hunched over posture can, in rare cases, cause:

 While compression fractures may sometimes be unavoidable, like in situations where there is a fall or an accident that creates the fracture, and the chances for fractures go up with age, there are certain behaviors people can engage in or avoid in order to lower the risks for compression fractures.
 Some things you can do include:

 Calcium: Having a diet that gives you the proper amount of calcium can help to fortify bones and make them stronger.
 The daily recommended amount for both males and females, between the ages of 19 and 50, is 1,000 milligrams.
 It increases to 1,200 milligrams a day for those over 50 years of age.
 Dairy (i.e. milk, cheese, and yogurt) is one of the top ways people ingest calcium.
 Non-dairy options are sardines, salmon, broccoli, kale, and other types of vegetables.

 Vitamin D: This allows the body to absorb calcium more efficiently, which strengthens bones.
 Sunlight is most often how people think they can get their vitamin D, but it can be difficult for those who live in areas that do not get as much sun or have jobs that keep them inside for most of the daylight hours.
 The daily recommended amount of vitamin D for those between 19 and 70 years of age is 600 IU.
 If your vitamin D levels are low then you might be able to take a supplement, with the approval of your doctor.